aspose-words/Aspose.Words-Documentation/reportingservices/release-notes/release-notes-2007/aspose-words-reporting-services-1-2-0-0-new-release-release-notes/_index.md

 This feature is far not the only improvement included into the release.
 It's often impossible to list all fixes and improvements precisely because we are working on the product constantly and not all of the changes are registered (unless they were logged from a customer's request).
 However, to evaluate the result of our efforts, please download the latest version and try it.

-- Added support for Microsoft SQL Server 2000 Reporting Services.
+- Added support for Microsoft SQL Server 2000 Reporting Services.<br>
-  ` `The AWesomeExport technology improvements.
+  The AWesomeExport technology improvements.
 Tables in Microsoft Word documents are now use slightly different approach to export cell paddings that makes them more stable and nice looking.
   3177 – added the PageOrientation configuration option allowing to select portrait or landscape orientation in the exported documents (thanks to our community member for a great idea!).
 - Page breaks behaviour is now identical to the Microsoft renderers even in extremely complicated reports.
   Subreport layout fixes.